examesh/Micro-Colocation/README.md

 ## The Full Story

-Check out our detailed documentation `TODO LINK` to get the big picture.
+Check out [our detailed documentation](https://micro-colocation.com/docs/) to get the big picture.
+Most interesting for the start are [What devices can I operate in the colocation?](https://micro-colocation.com/docs/what-devices-can-i-operate-in-the-colocation/) and [What does a typical colocation setup look like?](https://micro-colocation.com/docs/what-does-a-typical-colocation-setup-look-like/).